What To Expect During a

 A contact lens exam that includes fitting services typically is done during a subsequent office visit, when your pupils are not dilated.
 Your contact lens exam may be performed by the same eye doctor who performed your comprehensive eye exam, or it may be done by a different eye care practitioner (ECP).

-This duplication of effort often will result in additional costs that you would not experience if your eye exam and contact lens exam are performed at the same location.
+This duplication of effort often will result in additional costs that you would not experience if your eye exam and contact lens exam were performed at the same location.

 [Note: Though an eyeglasses prescription cannot be used to purchase contact lenses, the power of your glasses prescription gives your ECP a starting point for determining the power of your contact lenses.
 For more about the difference between prescriptions for glasses and contacts, read our article, "Are Contact Lens and Eyeglass Prescriptions the Same?"]